ZJDavis/PyHelloWorld/README.md

 * Monitors storage file size and prompts for reset if it exceeds 10 MB

 The sequence is stored locally in `recaman_sequence.json`.

+### Sliding Puzzle

+An exercise in creating a game fully in Python.

+* The player selects a size based on the number of tiles and the program loads an image, slices it up, and scrambles it.
+* A timer is used to measure player performance
+* An xml file stores the high scores for each puzzle size

 ---